 Kit’s journey ultimately leading to the separation of his vague childhood memories from the reality of his identity in a country that has changed beyond recognition.
 His own life ultimately a product of the country of his youth rather than the country of his birth.
-The family left behind on his childhood departure, now mere strangers, the separation of time creating a gulf of differing cultural experience.
+While the family left behind on his childhood departure, are now mere strangers.
+The separation of time creating a gulf of differing cultural experience.

-Hong Khaou creates an environment where Kit’s sexual orientation is a stabilising force in his travels.
+Meanwhile Hong Khaou creates an environment where Kit’s sexual orientation is a stabilising force in his travels.
 A beautiful and fresh take on the role of sexual identity and it’s interface with cultural background.
 One that shows that identity can be multifaceted for each individual.
-And one that also places sexuality into a modern context, both Kit and Lewis comfortable in their own love and desire in a foreign land.

 Performances play to the delicate, documentary like focus of the film.
 Henry Golding’s Kit floating through the hustle and bustle of Saigon, a child of its history, yet stranger to its culture.
 His connections dovetailing with childhood memory while remaining a tourist in a foreign land.
 While his cousin Lee (David Tran) views his childhood playmate with a distant and often cold regard.
 Possibly wondering what could have been if his parents had made the same decision.
 While also trying to engage Kit in memories of their shared heritage.

 The delicate and poignant screenplay, direction and performances are surrounded by the beautiful cinematography of Benjamin Kracun.
 The vibrancy of modern Saigon interfacing with cultural history of country that has suffered greatly through conflict and segregation.
 Traditions and globalisation meeting in a glorious kaleidoscope of colour, while Kit glides through its diversity.